 Hi!
 I'm Christopher.

-Before starting my PhD I received an MPhil in computational neuroscience from the University of Cambridge, an MPhil in experimental psychology from the University of Sydney, and a BSc with a major in cognitive and brain sciences and a minor in philosophy from Macquarie University.
+I recently submitted my PhD in computational neuroscience at the University of Sydney.
+Before the PhD, I received an MPhil in computational neuroscience from the University of Cambridge, an MPhil in experimental psychology from the University of Sydney, and a BSc with a major in cognitive and brain sciences and a minor in philosophy from Macquarie University.

 A full list of my publications can be found on my Google Scholar page.